ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/Comparison.rst

 work on an array that stores records that support the ``Comparable``
 interface:

-.. codeinclude:: Sorting/Insertionsort
+.. codeinclude:: ChalmersGU/Sorting/InsertionSort
-   :tag: Insertionsort
+   :tag: InsertionSort

 Review questions
 ------------------